Pvcunha/sim-2d-robosim/Sim2d.rst

 		uses UpdateWorldModelKickerI
 		uses UpdateWorldModelGoalieI
 	}

-	cref ctrl_ref0 = kicker::Kicker
+	cref ctrl_ref = Controller
 	cycleDef cycle == 1

-	connection Servidor on updateWorldModelKicker to ctrl_ref0 on updateWorldModelKicker ( _async )
+	connection Servidor on updateWorldModelKicker to ctrl_ref on updateWorldModelKicker ( _async )
-connection Servidor on updateWorldModelGoalie to ctrl_ref1 on updateWorldModelGoalie ( _async )
+	connection Servidor on updateWorldModelGoalie to ctrl_ref on updateWorldModelGoalie ( _async )
-	cref ctrl_ref1 = Goalie::Goalie

 }